Go to Reviews.org AU Edition

 Which means that you can use any of the following services:

-All of the services above include NBC in their lowest price packages, but for some services like DIRECTV NOW and PlayStation Vue, you’ll need an upgraded package or sports add-on to get NBC Regional Sports Networks.
+All of the services above include NBC in their lowest price packages, but for some services like DIRECTV NOW, you’ll need an upgraded package or sports add-on to get NBC Regional Sports Networks.

 Just remember, you’ll still have to pay for NHL.TV separately to catch every game for your favorite teams.

 If you watch a lot of hockey, these services can be well worth it—you get a lot of NHL games for a relatively low price.
 And if all you watch is hockey, you’d be better off paying for NHL.TV alone (and using some VPN magic).

 You can check out our breakdown of streaming service channels here.

 If your team is out of market, e.g. you live in LA but love the Detroit Red Wings, then we’d say NHL Center Ice (along with NHL.TV) is worth it.
 It’s the apple you need so you can watch your team make it to The Show.
 You’ll want to check your blackout warnings on the NHL.TV website.

 However, if you’re in market and you’re only going to miss a few games, then the cost might make you leave those games on the bench.
 Aside from the price, NHL Center Ice is what the most avid fans need.